MIRR Formula in Excel (Table of Contents)

 - value argument in the MIRR formula must contain at least one investment value (negative value) and one income value (positive value) to get the Modified Internal Rate of Return.
 Otherwise, this formula will throw #DIV/0! error towards you.

 - If the value argument in MIRR contains any text, logical or blank values, those will be ignored.
 However, zeros are kept in calculations.

 - MIRR uses the order of values to interpret the order payment/income.
 Make sure you have mentioned payment and investment values in sequence (payment value at first with a negative sign and then the income/return value with all positives).

 - The Modified Internal Rate of Return (MIRR) is calculated based on variable returns over the period of the same time.
-Means, you can’t calculate MIRR if all of the returns are not made under the same period of time.
+This means you can’t calculate MIRR if all of the returns are not made under the same period of time.

-- #VALUE! error occurs when any one of the supplied argument i.e. value, finance_rate, reinvest_rate are non-numeric.
+- #VALUE! the error occurs when any one of the supplied arguments, i.e. value, finance_rate, reinvest_rate, are non-numeric.

 This is a guide to MIRR Formula in excel.
 Here we discuss how to use MIRR Formula and MIRR function in excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –

 - LOOKUP Formula in Excel